How to develop a management system and keep it up to date so that you can carry out activities under an environmental permit.

 If you are a waste operator you must record the following for each delivery of waste to your site:

 - its List of Waste (LoW) Code

-- its origin (eg the location the waste sent from)
+- its origin (for example, the location the waste sent from)

-- the identity of the producer of the waste (eg the company name)
+- the identity of the producer of the waste (for example the company name)

 - the date the waste arrives at your site

 - the date the waste was first produced, if the waste is likely to cause odour

 - any quarantined materials that are part of the delivery, and what you did with them

 - keep records to show that you are meeting your duty of care requirements as a business that produces waste